davidsun0/lateral/README.md

 This project is for understanding how Lisps work.
 As a result I'm using as few dependencies as I can and writing most of the codebase from scratch.

-Lateral is loosely based off of [Make a Lisp](https://github.com/kanaka/mal).
+Lateral was originally based off of [Make a Lisp](https://github.com/kanaka/mal).

+## Features

+- Precise Mark and Sweep garbage collection
+- Tail call recursion
+- Macros

 ## Building